All of the performers for the 2020 festival…

 John Tams & Barry Coope

 Add a festival Patron, to one third of CBS, and you get an amazing duo!
 Songs and stories to have you holding your sides from laughing one minute, and wiping away tears the next – they really are incredible.
-It’s an honour to see them with us this year, and we know it will be a packed concert.
+It’s an honour to see them with us this year, and we know it will be a very special performance.

 Visit their website: johntams.co.uk

 Although it’s hard to believe it’s true, 2020 is their 25th year of making music together – we’ve loved every day of it!
 They’ve visited the festival a few times in the past, always giving us amazing concerts, and we’re delighted that they can join us again (virtually), to close the festival.

 Visit their website: kathrynrobertsandseanlakeman.com

 Nominated for the Horizon Award in the 2019 BBC Radio 2 Folk Awards; her debut album Namer Of Clouds was one of The Guardian’s Best Folk Albums of 2018 ; airplay across BBC Radio 2, 3, 4 and 6 Music; FATEA’s Female Artist of the Year; nominated for Album Of The Year in the fRoots Critics Poll.